-This guide will cover what solar design software is, the benefits it offers, and a roundup of the 10 best solar design tools available this year.
+So, which solar design software should you choose in 2025?
+Let’s break it down.
+This guide will cover what solar design software is, the benefits it offers, and a roundup of the top solar design software tools available this year.

 In short, solar design software turns complex technical work into streamlined workflows that boost both project accuracy and sales success.